Program Officer, Latin America

 - 3-4 years of relevant professional experience

-- Experience living or working in/on Cuba or another closed country in Latin America
+- Experience living or working in/on Latin America

-- Experience working on human rights or democracy-related issues in Cuba or another closed country in Latin America
+- Experience working on human rights or democracy-related issues in Latin America, especially in restrictive operating environments

-- Three years managing grants, drafting and overseeing a budget, and writing proposals
+- Three years managing grants, drafting and overseeing a budget, and contributing to proposals

 - Three years of experience in programming, democracy promotion, human rights issues, etc.